Complex Stoichiometry in Pyrosim

 Define the polyurethane combustion products as a lumped species.

-• Click New, click Custom, give the name as PRODUCTS_POLY, select Lumped, and click OK.
+• In the Edit Species dialog, click New, click Custom, give the name as PRODUCTS_POLY, select Lumped, and click OK.

 • Click Apply to create the new species.